MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-pscmdlet-from-within-a-pscmdlet.md

 PSCmdlet `Get-ClipboardReverse` calls `Get-Clipboard` to get the contents of the clipboard.
 The `Get-ClipboardReverse` reverses the order of the characters and returns the reversed string.

-## To invoke a cmdlet from within a cmdlet
+## To invoke a cmdlet from within a PSCmdlet

 1. Ensure that the assembly that defines the cmdlet to be invoked is referenced and that the appropriate `using` statement is added.
 In this example, the following namespaces are added.